wp-plugins/bft-autoresponder/readme.txt

 This plugin allows scheduling of automated autoresponder messages and managing a mailing list.
 You can add/edit/delete and import/export members.
 There is also a registration form which can be placed in any website or blog.
 You can schedule unlimited number of email messages.

-This plugin is free and simplified version of the more advanced and fully featured standalone [php autoresponder](http://calendarscripts.info/php-auto-responder.html "PHP Autoresponder").
+This plugin is free and simplified version of the more advanced and fully featured standalone [autoresponder software](http://calendarscripts.info/php-auto-responder.html "Autoresponder Software").

 == Installation ==